Kenshiki Labs

 The inference pipeline

-every prompt passes through the Compiler before generation.
-Claim Ledger consumes compiler telemetry for attribution.
+every governed request passes through Compiler before generation.
+Ledger consumes compiler telemetry for attribution.